Block Builder and Block Iterator

 creating something like Vec<(Vec<u8>, Vec<u8>)>

-to store all the key value pairs in one block in memory.
+to store all the key-value pairs in one block in memory.
 This compact

 memory layout is very efficient.
-Block::encode

 and Block::decode

-will encode to / decode from the data layout
+which will encode to / decode from the data layout illustrated in the above figures.

 Task 2 - Block Iterator

-Given a block object, we will need to extract the key-value pairs.
-To do this, we create an iterator over a block and find the information we want.
+object, we will need to extract the key-value pairs.
+To do this, we create an iterator over a block and

 BlockIterator